akstspace/acton-agent/.github/instructions/documentation.instructions.md

 **When adding new documentation sections:**

+**FOR NEW FEATURES:** If you are adding a new feature that does NOT replace or modify existing features, you may create new documentation files in the `docs/` directory instead of editing existing ones.
+This keeps documentation modular and easier to maintain.
+However, you should still update the main README.md and relevant index files to reference the new documentation.

 ✅ **DO:**
 - Follow the same format as existing sections
 - Include complete code examples